zakodium/adonis-apollo/README.md

 ### Landing page

-To configure the landing page, use the `plugins` option in `config/apollo.ts`:
+To configure the default landing page, you can pass `apolloProductionLandingPageOptions` or `apolloLocalLandingPageOptions` to the config.
+Another possibility is to override the `plugins` config in `config/apollo.ts`.

 The default configuration is: